JeffersonLab/clas12-timeline/qa-physics/README.md

         * distribution of the average value of X, with one entry per time bin
         * graph of the average value of X versus time bin number
 * copies timelines to output timeline directory using `stageTimelines.sh`
-* if any of these scripts throw errors, they will be redirected and printed at the end
-  * if you see any errors for a particular script, you may re-run it individually to diagnose the problem (the full command for each script is printed in the output)

 > [!NOTE]
 > take a look at the "time bin analysis" plots by running `timebin_analysis/timebin_plot.C`